Alluseri/ai-dungeon-better-farmer/README.md

 A new, better & safe advertisement farmer & bypass for AI Dungeon.

 ## What's new?
-I added Safe Mode, so you can be completely sure you won't get banned(exceptions apply: see [Disclaimer](#disclaimer)) within that.
+I added Safe Mode, so you can be completely sure you won't get banned(exceptions apply: see [Disclaimer](#disclaimer)).

 I also *slightly* improved the interface.